BusinessCategory

 For example, assuming your startup earns SGD80K in taxable profits (i.e. after deducting any deductible expenses and investments from your company’s gross profit), during the first year of operations, your company is only liable to pay 4.25% (i.e. 25% of the corporate tax rate of 17%), or SGD3.4K in corporate tax for that financial year.
 Once your company is incorporated in Singapore, you can check with IRAS for additional tax relief packages.

-7. Setting up a business bank account in Singapore
+Step 7: Set up a business bank account in Singapore

 Opening a business bank account helps you keep your finances organized.
 The account will also act as a single point of reference for all your business transactions.

 Even if you are planning to operate as a sole proprietor, you should still set up a separate business bank account.
 DBS, OCBC, or UOB are some of the largest banks in Singapore and you can bank on them (pun intended!) if you operate a business in Singapore.
+Most banks in Singapore require your UEN, BizFile business profile, and ID documents for all company officers/shareholders before opening an account.
+A bank account separates your personal and business finances, which is crucial for accounting, tax, and credibility.

 Alternatively, you can also consider opening a virtual bank account with Payoneer, Skrill or Wise.
 These are suitable for e-commerce and freelancing businesses.
 You can receive payments from worldwide buyers in their local currencies.
 Exchange rates are also mostly competitive on these platforms, hence allowing you to avoid exorbitant charges.